Facial prosthetic

-History of Facial Prosthetic
+History of facial prosthetics

-The Emergence in Ancient History
+Emergence in ancient history

 It began not after antiquity where the face was worn with artificial parts despite the lack of proof in the theory.
-It has been found that archaeologists stumbled upon an artefact that was false inside a skull’s left eye socket in Iran that goes way back around 3000-2900 B.C.
+It has been found that archaeologists stumbled upon an artifact that was false inside a skull's left eye socket in Iran that goes way back around 3000–2900 B.C.
 Traces of thread were seen on the eye socket.
 When the person of the head skull died, the false eye was inserted.
-Gold masks were found on mummies in Ancient Egypt tombs around 2500 B.C., cosmetic gold and silver coins were present.
+Gold masks were found on mummies in ancient Egypt tombs around 2500 B.C., cosmetic gold and silver coins were present.
 The revelation of these findings are the start of the knowledge of the skill of facial prosthetics and in the ancient times focused on the social priority of the face.
-Body parts such as noses, ears and hands were a way as punishment for adultery in Ancient India.
-In the Vedic era, a well-known disquisition on the Indian treatments named The Sushruta Samhita, had done a report of the nasal pyramid with a cutaneous flap had been taken from the frontal region which shows signs of surgical reconstruction.
+Body parts such as noses, ears and hands were a way as punishment for adultery in ancient India.
+In the Vedic period, a well-known disquisition on the Indian treatments named The Sushruta Samhita, had done a report of the nasal pyramid with a cutaneous flap had been taken from the frontal region which shows signs of surgical reconstruction.
 The luck of it succeeding was not as high compared to these days.
 Hence, showing theories on prosthetic reconstructions attempts in history that are possibly not reported.

-In 1810 - 1750 B.C.
-Mesopotamia, it was found that punitive mutilations by the King Hammurabi were done despite his medical and morality being recognised.
+Around 1810–1750 B.C., in Mesopotamia, it was found that punitive mutilations by King Hammurabi were done despite his medical and morality being recognized.
 The people that had mutilated others had been retaliated by punishment which had restored lost parts which encouraged a few attempts at surgical grafting.
-There was barely any mention of facial prosthesis in the writings of the Greco-Roman Period.
-Long bone fracture reductions and restraints were more interesting to Hippocrates, Gallen and Celse than the treatment in maxillofacial defects.
+There was barely any mention of facial prosthesis in the writings of the Greco-Roman period.
+Long bone fracture reductions and restraints were more interesting to Hippocrates, Galen, and Celsus than the treatment in maxillofacial defects.

-Facial Prostheses of the Kings in Post-Classical History
+Facial prostheses of the kings in post-classical history

-The Byzantine in the Middle Ages believed that an individual would not be able to have been an Emperor also known as a ‘Rhinokopia’ if they had a severed nose.
-An order by Leonce was made to mutilate a nose belonging to the Emperor Justinian (482 - 565).
-History was made when Otton III (980 - 1002) who was the Emperor of the Holy Empire visited in 1000 A.D. to the tomb of Charlemagne at Aix-La-Chapelle in France.
-A tooth of Charlemagne was removed by Otton as a relic and a gold plate became a replacement to a piece of the cadaver’s broken nose.
+The Byzantines in the Middle Ages believed that an individual would not be able to have become an emperor if his or her nose was severed (a punishment known as a "rhinokopia").
+Emperor Leontius ordered the mutilation of Justinian II's nose.

+In 1000, Holy Roman Emperor Otto III visited the tomb of Charlemagne in Aix-la-Chapelle, France.
+A tooth of Charlemagne was removed by Otto as a relic and a gold plate became a replacement to a piece of the cadaver's broken nose.

-During that time as well, ivory made facial prostheses were described by Abulcasis (936 - 1013).
+During that time as well, ivory-made facial prostheses were described by al-Zahrawi (936–1013).